Underside shape revealed

 During this time we also manufactured the first element of the outer hull structure, the foredeck: a task that required not only a pattern to be made beforehand, but also a fibreglass mould.
 With the mould completed, carbonfibre skins were laid-up either side of an Airex structural foam core, to create a very strong yet lightweight sandwich panel that will be joined to the lower element of the outer hull in due course.

-The lower element of the hull is being made from a combination of Kevlar and the highly-engineered balsawood product Baltek, with 'lay-up' work currently under way at a secret location in Lincolnshire involving extensive use of the resin-infusion method.
+The lower element of the hull is being made from a combination of Kevlar and the highly-engineered balsawood product Baltek, with 'lay-up' work currently under way at a secret location in Lincolnshire involving extensive use of the resin-infusion method, whereby epoxy resin is drawn into the Kevlar under vacuum both before and throughout the curing process.
 A variety of metallic fittings are being incorporated into the structure during construction, to serve as connecting-points between the outer hull and the high-tensile steel spaceframe, which has already been built.

 Overall, the outer hull's design and construction is by far the most complex and time-consuming task ever undertaken internally by the project, and it has been occupying most of our attention for longer than we would ideally wish.
 However, the job has to be right first time, so the care and effort being expended is entirely justifable.